Vismayavinod123/Web_Scrapping_Ammazon/README.md

 # AMazon price Tracker

 Using Rotating proxies, Product price are crawled from the product links.
 The crawls are done to monitor the price change.
+Proxies can be added as list